jkallu/Visual-Programming/README.md

 sudo docker run --rm -v `pwd`:/project/source -v `pwd`/build:/project/build jinkallu/visual_programming:latest
 ```
 The binary will be saved in build directory.
-To run the binar with X window
+To run the binary with X window, execute the following commands,
 ### Linux
 ```
 xhost +local:docker